gcorso/android_academy/README.md

 The following list contains the future extensions that we have in plan to develop:
 * chat section: a forum where users will be able to ask for help and discuss topics related to your courses;
 * integrate the possibility to display YouTube videos (in the place of photos) in the lessons;
-* save the profiles online so users can browse and see their friends progresses;
+* create a login process and save the profiles online so users can browse and see their friends progresses;
 * create a form in the app where users can directly propose new lessons that you will, then, have to approve;

 If you have ideas of other functionalities that you think that might be useful please write them to us and we will add them to the roadmap.